Samagra-Development/Samagra-Website/src/pages/team/index.md

       Karnataka.

       An opportunity to solve complex governance problems and create on-ground impact that is sustainable and scalable, brings Kritika to Samagra.
-Currently, she is part of the CMNBA team in Uttar Pradesh.
     image: /img/kritika-garg.jpg
     linkedInProfile: https://www.linkedin.com/in/kritika-garg-69171b129/
     name: Kritika Garg
-    project: CMNBA
+    project: " "
   - bio: Mehul holds a Bachelor's degree in Economics from Hindu College, University of Delhi.
 Before joining Samagra, he interned at KPMG, PATH and RTI International, India.
 He has also been part of programmes and projects at Federation of Indian Chambers of Commerce and Industry (FICCI) and Central Board of Secondary Education (CBSE).
 A strong passion for creating impact at scale through the ambit of governance brought him to Samagra.
-      Currently, he is part of the Central Team in the Delhi office.
     image: /img/mehul-sehgal.jpg
     linkedInProfile: https://www.linkedin.com/in/mehul-sehgal-a38337152/
     name: Mehul Sehgal
-    project: Central Team
+    project: " "
   - bio: >-
       Mohit holds a Bachelor's degree in Management Studies from Shaheed Sukhdev College of Business Studies, University of Delhi.